HOW IT WORKS

 Commissioners include local authorities, clinical commissioning groups, central government departments, the National Lottery Community Fund, schools, philanthropists and local businesses.

-We think this change of focus has three important benefits that help us succeed:
+We think this change of focus has three important elements that help us succeed:

 Moving away from rigid specifications allows for a more collaborative approach to service design.
-As well as drawing on local and central Government expertise, we involve specialist delivery organisations, community groups and participants in the design process - their front line expertise helps to ensure the service is fit for purpose.
-We then keep collecting their feedback throughout the delivery phase, so we can change the model accordingly.
+As well as drawing on local and central Government expertise, we involve specialist delivery organisations, community groups and participants in the design process - their front line expertise helps to ensure the service is fit for purpose and works with other local services in a joined-up way.

 Ensuring all parties involved - commissioners, delivery partners, and BOP - have much clearer accountability.
-It's quite obvious whether or not a service has succeeded in tangibly improving people's lives.
 Clearer accountability encourages shared responsibilities and collective problem-solving, making sure a project delivers the best possible outcomes.
+All parties are focused on and accountable for the extent to which they improve people’s lives, using up-to-date, high-quality data, shared learnings, progress transparency and feedback mechanisms.

 HOW OUTCOMES CONTRACTS CREATE CHANGE